appletrue/NCE_2_3/BookOne/Lesson04-AnExcitingTrip.md

 - S6: He has just bought an Australian car and has gone to Alice springs, a small town in the centre of Australia.

-Q1: What has he bought?
+Q1: What has he (just) bought?
 An Australian car.

-Q2: Which place has he gone?
+Q2: Which place has he gone in it?
 Alice springs.

+Q3: Where has he gone in it?
+Alice springs.

-Q3: What is Alice spring?
+Q4: What is Alice spring?
 A small town in the centre of Australian.

+Q5: Is Alice spring a big town?
+No,it isn't.

+Q6: Which part of Australia is it in?
+The centre of Australia.

 - S7: He will soon visit Darwin.

 Q1: What will be his plan ?
 He will visit Darwin soon.

-Q2: Which place will he visit?
+Q2: Which town/place will he visit (next)?
 Darwin.

-Q3: How long will he visit Darwin?
+Q3: How soon will he visit Darwin?
 Very soon.

 - S8: From there, he will fly to Perth.

-Q1: How will he go to perth?
+Q1: How will he go there/(to perth)?
 He will fly to Perth (from there).

-Q2: He will go to Perth by plane/air,will he?
-Yes ,he will.
+Q2: He will go to Perth by plane/air/sea ,will he?
+Yes ,he will.(No, he won't)

+Q3: Where will he go after that?
+He will go to Perth.

-Q3: What will be his flight ?
+Q4: What will be his flight ?
 His flight will be from Darwin to Perth.

 - S9: My brother has never been abroad before, so he is finding this trip very exciting.